Simon-Eklundh/youtube_rss_reader/README.md

 ## How to use

+### Commandline options

+There are three (3) options for commandline variables:

+1. --config_dir="config_directory_path"
+2. --download_dir="download_directory_path"
+3. --simulate=True/anything else.
+Simulate prints your chosen directories and what's in them before exiting.
+Use this any time you change the variables!

 ### for new users

 - create one or more .json files in the categories directory in the following format: